How can I help you?

 Ensure that the same version is used for all script and style references to avoid compatibility issues.

-my_appfor the Essential JS 2 JavaScript components. - The Essential JS 2 component’s global scripts and styles are already hosted in the following CDN link formats.
+The Essential JS 2 component’s global scripts and styles are hosted at the following CDN link formats.

 Syntax: